ammoryindub/ML_KNearest-Neighbors/README.md

 **'KNN_Project_Data.csv'**
-file is associated with 02-ML-Linear-Regression.
+file is associated with 02-ML-K Nearest-Neighbors